2000 Meath Senior Football Championship

 Syddan were promoted after claiming the 1999 Meath Intermediate Football Championship title, their second Intermediate win.

 On 17 September 2000, Dunshaughlin claimed their first ever and also the first of three successive Senior Championship titles with a 1-19 to 2-6 win over Kilmainhamwood.
 The game was broadcast live across Ireland on TG4.
 Dermot Kealy raised the Keegan Cup for Dunshaughlin while his brother Richie claimed the 'Man of the Match' award.

 Moynalvey were relegated after 17 years in the senior grade.
 Blackhall Gaels were also relegated after 2 years as a senior club.

 Team changes

-The following teams have changed division since the 1999 championship season.
+The following teams changed division since the 1999 championship season: